facebookresearch/InterHand2.6M/README.md

 </p>

 ## News
+* 2021.03.22.
+Finally, InterHand2.6M v1.0, which includes *all images of 5 fps version*, is released.
+30 fps version will be also released soon!
 * 2020.11.26.
 Demo code for a random image is added!
 Checkout below instructions.
 * 2020.11.26.
 Fitted MANO parameters are updated to the better ones (fitting error is about 5 mm).
 Also, reduced to much smaller file size by providing parameters fitted to the world coordinates (independent on the camera view).
 * 2020.10.7.
 Fitted MANO parameters are available!
 They are obtained by [NeuralAnnot](https://arxiv.org/abs/2011.11232).

 ## InterHand2.6M dataset
 * For the **InterHand2.6M dataset download and instructions**, go to [[HOMEPAGE](https://mks0601.github.io/InterHand2.6M/)].
-* Full images in 5 fps and 30 fps are under inspection of FB to prevent privacy leak (e.g., fingerprint and face of the subjects).
-It is taking much longer time than we expected (maybe due to the COVID)...
-Sorry for the late release :sob::sob::sob:
 * Belows are instructions for **our baseline model**, InterNet, for 3D interacting hand pose estimation from a single RGB image.

 ## Demo on a random image